-Sometimes, going out into the world can feel like such a chore that we want to put life on pause.
+Sometimes, going out into the world can feel like such a chore that we want to stay home and put everything in the “outside world” on hold.
 The good news is if you’re feeling this way, your home shopping journey doesn’t have to come to a halt.
 In fact, many people are discovering that spending more time at home than usual is motivating them to take concrete steps toward their next residence.

 1. Do Your Financial Prep First